 Be a Lady Who Lunches in York

-If you fancy a longer sit down lunch, visit Filmore & Union’s second café in York at Lower Petergate (they have six more in locations including Harrogate and Wetherby).
-Try dishes such as chicken and date tagine or haddock fishcakes.
+If you fancy a longer sit down lunch and some shopping, visit Filmore & Union’s second café at John Lewis York, located on the outskirts of the city (they have also opened cafes in John Lewis stores in Nottingham and Newcastle).
+Try dishes such as the tagine of the day (the chicken and date tagine was delicious), warming soup or a seasonal pot.
 Don’t miss their delicious Blondie Bite served with natural yoghurt and a berry compote.
-With its open kitchen, shabby chic interiors and wine list, it’s definitely one for the ‘ladies who lunch’.
+With its shabby chic decor and wine list, it’s definitely one for the ‘ladies who lunch’.

 - Train enthusiasts can grab a bite to eat and then walk up the road to York’s Railway Museum where entry is free